j-schreiber/js-sf-cli-plugin/messages/jsc.apex.schedule.stop.md

 # confirmJobDeletion

-You are about to stop the following jobs.
+You are about to stop %s jobs.
 Please confirm this is what you want.

 # abortCommand